 (b) to the extent that it is for any other time during the first 6 months after the election registration day, 50% of the amount of the weekly payment to which the worker would have been entitled if this section had not applied.

-[Section 93P inserted by No. 42 of 2004 s.
+[Section 93P inserted: No. 42 of 2004 s.
 79.]

 93Q.
 HIV and AIDS, special provisions about